Ontario’s Trusted Lawyers for Fatal Bicycle Accident Cases – Serving Families Since 2003. No Fees Unless We Win.

 The Traumatic Death of a Child in a Bicycle Accident

-We have seen many parents be unable to return to their normal life after their child dies in a bicycle accident.
+We have seen many parents be unable to return to their normal lives after their child dies in a bicycle accident.
 Some parents are unable to return to work.
 Some couples are unable to remain married.
-Some parents simply never accept the reality of the loss, particularly around the circumstances of a child’s death after being killed in a bicycle related accident.
+Some parents simply never accept the reality of the loss, particularly around the circumstances of a child’s death after being killed in a bicycle-related accident.
 Adjusting to an environment in which the child is missing is no easy task – and although the waves of pain and intensity will spread and come less frequently, the loss of their child will probably always be life’s harshest blow.

-It’s important that if your child died in a bicycle accident or was involved in an accident with a motor vehicle that caused his or her death, you are entitled to certain funeral benefits to cover costs, death benefits and extensive funding for rehabilitation therapy.
+It’s essential that if your child died in a bicycle accident or was involved in an accident with a motor vehicle that caused his or her death, you are entitled to certain funeral benefits to cover costs, death benefits and extensive funding for rehabilitation therapy.
 You’re also entitled to bring a lawsuit for the wrongful death of your child.
 Economic and noneconomic damages could be claimed in the suit, which should be filed with the court sooner rather than later.

 The Traumatic Death of a Spouse, Parent or Sibling in a Bicycle Accident